ValyrianTech/ComfyUI_with_Flux/comfyui-without-flux/ai-toolkit/Tutorial_how_to_train_a_LoRa.md

-# How to Train a LoRa using the 'ComfyUI with Flux.1 dev one-click' Template on Runpod
+# How to Train a LoRa with AI-Toolkit using the 'ComfyUI with Flux.1 dev one-click' Template on Runpod

 This tutorial will guide you through the process of training a LoRa using our 'ComfyUI with Flux.1 dev one-click' template on runpod.